Ronald Read (philanthropist): Death and legacy

 As Read's health deteriorated, Brattleboro Memorial Hospital attended to him.
 He died there on June 2, 2014, at 92.
 Read was a widower, survived by two stepchildren, Philip Brown and Bonnie Brown.
 His funeral was conducted with military honors, and he was buried at Meeting House Hill Cemetery.

 His estate was nearly $8 million, much of which was in shares of stock.
 He bequeathed $2 million to his stepchildren, caregivers, and friends.
-He donated $4.8 million to Brattleboro Memorial Hospital and $1.2 million to Brooks Memorial Library, which at the time had a $600,000 budget and a $600,000 endowment and was affected by the local budget squeeze like other libraries in the state.
+He donated $4.8 million to Brattleboro Memorial Hospital and $1.2 million to Brooks Memorial Library, which at the time had a $600,000 budget and a $600,000 endowment, and was affected by the local budget squeeze like other libraries in the state.
 Both bequests were the largest donations the institutions had received.
 Read also gave a historic phonograph and a collection of drums to the Dummerston Historical Society.
 The news of his donations was reported in numerous newspapers and magazines.

+A $22.7 million expansion of Brattleboro Memorial Hospital, named the Ronald Read Pavilion and partially funded by Read's donation, was opened in 2022.